Oxford Bulletin of Economics and Statistics

 The Oxford Bulletin of Economics and Statistics continues to look for ways of improving the quality of its service to authors.
 As part of this strategy the Bulletin has been developing an online submission process, ScholarOne Manuscripts, which has now become operational.
 Only electronic submissions through ScholarOne Manuscripts will now be accepted, detailed instructions for which are available at http://mc.manuscriptcentral.com/obes

-Any correspondence not submitted online should be sent to Mrs. C. Wise, Department of Economics, Manor Road Building, Manor Road, Oxford OX1 3UQ; e-mail: email@example.com
+Any correspondence not submitted online should be sent to Ms. Monica Birds, Department of Economics, Manor Road Building, Manor Road, Oxford OX1 3UQ;

 If this is the first time that you have used the system you will be asked to register by clicking on 'Create Account'.
 Full instructions on making a submission are provided on the site.
-You will be able to submit or upload your complete manuscript as either a Word document or Rich Text Format (RTF).
+You will be able to submit or upload your complete manuscript as a Word document or Rich Text Format (RTF) or TeX/LaTex format.
+And you are requested to submit the title page and the manuscript in a separate documents.
 As part of the submission process, any uploaded files will then be converted into journal specific PDF and HTML versions (with covering page) which you will be required to open and check before submitting.
 Once submitted, you will receive an acknowledgement within a few minutes.
 Thereafter you can log in to the system to keep abreast of the status of your paper throughout the review process, through to revisions and the final decision.
 We hope that authors will find this new system beneficial and we look forward to a continued healthy supply of papers.